ma16/rpio/cc/Rpi/Pwm.md

 In general, the GAP flag seems to produce many false positives, especially on a Pi model Zero (Use-Case-9).
 Hence, if the FIFO is written by DMA, there is no reliable indicator whether there was an underrun.
 This is an open issue.

-If the FIFO written by CPU, the EMPT Status flag is no reliable indicator either for a FIFO underrun: Imagine that the writing thread gets suspended immediately after checking the EMPT Status flag.
+If the FIFO is written by CPU, the EMPT Status flag is no reliable indicator to detect a a FIFO underrun: Imagine that the writing thread gets suspended immediately after checking the EMPT Status flag.
 If the suspension lasts long enough, the FIFO runs empty.
 This is a less likely, but still probable scenario, especially if vast amounts of data are transferred.

 The following approach may help to detect a FIFO underrun (Use-Case-9): The user data is written in blocks of 16 words (which is the FIFO size).
 A word is only written if there is still space (FULL=0).
 When 16 words are written in a row, there might have been an underrun.
 (It might also be a false positive.)
-If less then 16 words were written (when the FIFO became full again), an underrun can be ruled out.
+If less then 16 words were written (since the FIFO became full again), an underrun can be ruled out.

 If no peripheral is active, the FIFO should be topped-up with user data before the transfer starts.
 Otherwise, the FIFO should be flooded with padding words (i.e. by "fast" writes w/o checking whether there is space or not).
-Likewise, the end of the user data needs be padded to enable 16-word block-writes until the last word of user data was written.
+Likewise, the end of the user data needs to be padded to enable 16-word block-writes until the last word of user data was written.

-## Range Register (RNG#)
+## Range Register (RNG)

-In PWM mode (CTL.MODE#=0) the range defines the duration of a period; by the number of corresponding clock-cycles.
+In PWM mode (CTL.MODE=0) the range defines the duration of a period; by the number of corresponding clock-cycles.

-In Serial mode (CTL.MODE#=1) the range defines the number of bits in a word to transmit:
+In Serial mode (CTL.MODE=1) the range defines the number of bits in a word to transmit:
 * If range < 32, only the most significant bits of a word are transmitted.
 The remaining (least signficant) bits in the word are ignored.
 * If range > 32, the word is filled-up with (least significant) padding bits.

-Note: in Serial mode (CTL.MODE#=1) with FIFO (CTL.USEF#=1) two bits are transferred per word even if RNG#=1.
-If RNG#=0 there are strange effects, i.e. a single write to an empty FIFO enables STA.STA# (if CTL.PWEN#=1), but the FIFO remains empty.
+Note: in Serial mode (CTL.MODE=1) with FIFO (CTL.USEF=1) two bits are transferred per word even if RNG=1.
+If RNG=0 there are strange effects, i.e. a single write to an empty FIFO enables STA.STA (if CTL.PWEN=1), but the FIFO remains empty.
 Two writes in a row make the FIFO non-empty.

-## Data Register (DAT#)
+## Data Register (DAT)

-This register is only relevant if CTL.USEF#=0.
+This register is only used if CTL.USEF=0.

-In PWM mode (CTL.MODE#=0) the value effects the ratio.
-The register defines the number of clock-cycles within a period (RNG#) the output should be set to High.
+In PWM mode (CTL.MODE=0) the value effects the ratio.
+The register defines the number of clock-cycles within a period (RNG) the output should be set to High.

-In Serial mode (CTL.MODE#=1) the value defines the data to transmit (again and again).
+The register is not used in Serial mode (CTL.MODE=1 & CTL.USEF=1).

 ## DMA-Control Register (DMAC)

-The peripheral mapping (TI.PERMAP) to pace DMA write operations to the PWM-FIFO is 5.
+The peripheral mapping (DMA.TI.PERMAP) to pace DMA write operations for the PWM-FIFO is 5.
+Pacing is enabled as follows:

 Offset | Size | Name | Abstract | Default
 -----: | ---: | :--- | :------- | ------: